Natural reservoir: Indirect transmission

 Indirect transmission can occur by airborne transmission, by vehicles (including fomites), and by vectors.

-Airborne transmission is different from direct droplet spread as it is defined as disease transmission that takes place over a distance larger than a meter.
+Airborne transmission is different from direct droplet spread, as it is defined as disease transmission that takes place over a distance larger than a meter.
 Pathogens that can be transmitted through airborne sources are carried by particles such as dust or dried residue (referred to as droplet nuclei).

-Vehicles such as food, water, blood and fomites can act as passive transmission points between reservoirs and susceptible hosts.
+Vehicles, such as food, water, blood, and fomites, can act as passive transmission points between reservoirs and susceptible hosts.
 Fomites are inanimate objects (doorknobs, medical equipment, etc.) that become contaminated by a reservoir source or someone/something that is a carrier.
 A vehicle, like a reservoir, may also be a favorable environment for the growth of an infectious agent, as coming into contact with a vehicle leads to its transmission.

 Vector transmission occurs most often from insect bites from mosquitoes, flies, fleas, and ticks.
 There are two sub-categories of vectors: mechanical (an insect transmits the pathogen to a host without the insect itself being affected) and biological (reproduction of the pathogen occurs within the vector before the pathogen is transmitted to a host).
 To give a few examples, Morbillivirus (measles) is transmitted from an infected human host to a susceptible host as they are transmitted by respiration through airborne transmission.
 Campylobacter (campylobacteriosis) is a common bacterial infection that is spread from human or non-human reservoirs by vehicles such as contaminated food and water.
-Plasmodium falciparum (malaria) can be transmitted from an infected mosquito, an animal (non-human) reservoir, to human host by biological vector transmission.
+Plasmodium falciparum (malaria) can be transmitted from an infected mosquito, an animal (non-human) reservoir, to a human host by biological vector transmission.

 Implications for public health

 LH Taylor found that 61% of all human pathogens are classified as zoonotic.
-Thus, the identification of the natural reservoirs of pathogens prior to zoonosis would be incredibly useful from a public health standpoint.
+Thus, the identification of the natural reservoirs of pathogens before zoonosis would be incredibly useful from a public health standpoint.
 Preventive measures can be taken to lessen the frequency of outbreaks, such as vaccinating the animal sources of disease or preventing contact with reservoir host animals.
-In an effort to predict and prevent future outbreaks of zoonotic diseases, the U.S. Agency for International Development started the Emerging Pandemic Threats initiative in 2009.
+To predict and prevent future outbreaks of zoonotic diseases, the U.S. Agency for International Development started the Emerging Pandemic Threats initiative in 2009.
 In alliance with University of California-Davis, EcoHealth Alliance, Metabiota Inc., Smithsonian Institution, and Wildlife Conservation Society with support from Columbia and Harvard universities, the members of the PREDICT project are focusing on the "detection and discovery of zoonotic diseases at the wildlife-human interface."
 There are numerous other organizations around the world experimenting with different methods to predict and identify reservoir hosts.
 Researchers at the University of Glasgow created a machine learning algorithm that is designed to use "viral genome sequences to predict the likely natural host for a broad spectrum of RNA viruses, the viral group that most often jumps from animals to humans."